1. Introduction to OSPF

 An OSPF Autonomous System can be maintained as a single-area network or can be divided as a multi-area network.
 In a single area AS, the topology provides link-state information of routers in the entire autonomous system.

-While in a multi-area AS, the topology provides the link-state information of routers belonging to that particular area, not about routers in other areas in the autonomous system.
+In a multi-area AS, the topology provides the link-state information of routers belonging to that particular area, not about routers in other areas in the autonomous system.
 Within an area, all OSPF routers maintain separate databases which are identical.

 In a multi-area OSPF network, all areas are connected to the backbone area, known as Area 0.